ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 For more information about how to create a routed organization, see [Add a routed organization virtual data center network](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-74C4D27F-9E2A-4EB2-BBE1-CDD45C80E270.html){:external}.

 **Notes**
-* Virtual data center instances can share networks only if they are in the same region.
+* Virtual data centers can share networks only if they are in the same region.
 You can choose to set the **Shared** option when an application within an organization virtual data center has a reservation or allocation pool set as the allocation model.
 In this case, it might not have enough room to run more VMs.
-As a solution, you can create a secondary Organization virtual data center with On-demand and run more VMs on that network on a temporary basis.
+As a solution, you can create a secondary Organization virtual data center with on-demand and run more VMs on that network on a temporary basis.
 * From the **Edge Connection** page, select the edge that was created when the virtual data center was created.
 * Select **Distributed** for the **Interface Type**.
 * Repeat the procedure to create another Organization virtual data center network.
 Give the network a different **Name**: `App` and a different **Gateway CIDR**: `192.168.101.1/24`.